 Will UK citizens have to apply for the ETIAS after Brexit?

-Yes, they will.
-British citizens won’t need a visa to travel to the Schengen Area, but they will need to apply for the ETIAS.
+Yes.
+British citizens won’t need a visa to travel to the Schengen Area, but from 2022 they will need to apply for the ETIAS.
 You can read all the information about travelling to the UK in our Brexit post.

 As well as ETIAS, you may need other documents to travel.
 See all information in our documentation post.